alodahl/project-timer/to-do.md

 ## Incomplete Tasks:

 ### CLIENT-SIDE
-- Prepopulate edit form. (dashboard)
-- Prepopulate edit form. (landing-page)
+- Populate form issues (dashboard & index)

 ### DO LATER
-- add mongoose tests for timers/:id/log
+- add timers/:id/log endpoint to dashboard.js
 - do I need a user property in the timer -> later

 -----